ntrrgc/minigallery/slow-server-emu/README.md

 # Slow network server emulation

-This directory contains a docker image with Apache set up to serve the root directory of this project.
+This directory contains a container image with Apache set up to serve the root directory of this project.
 TLS and HTTP2 are enabled.

+**Both docker and podman are supported and function equivalently**.

 The container is meant to run rootful, so that it gets its own network interface with its own IP address you can connect to from the host.